 The 1970s were busy and exciting years for Brent – the nightclub and concert circuits were flourishing and he travelled extensively with his Show Band.
 Changing music trends took Brent’s life in a different direction and he entered the hotel business, allowing him to build a successful establishment offering live music for the guests.
 Following this endeavour he secured a contract with Wal-Mart, entertaining in their stores coast-to–coast, promoting his many CDs and earning a strong and loyal following of his music.

-Brent made his acting debut in the movie ‘Steel Kiss’ in the role of ‘Mr. Slaight’, and performed and acted in ‘Cafe of Romance’, a live musical which ran for 10 days at the Scarborough Village Theatre, Toronto, Ontario.
-He recently completed a 4-part mini-series with CBC-TV of African-Nova Scotian folklore, based on the 1923 writings of Arthur Fauset.
+Brent made his acting debut in the movie ‘Steel Kiss’ in the role of ‘Mr. Slaight’ in 1995 and performed and acted in ‘Café of Romance’, a live musical which ran for 10 days at the Scarborough Village Theatre, Toronto, Ontario.
+He recently completed a 8-part mini-series with CBC-TV of African-Nova Scotian folklore, based on the 1923 writings of Arthur Fauset.
 In a more recent role he played a Refugee in one of the last series of the “The Mist” by nonother than the great (Stephen King).

 In recent years, turning more to his love for gospel music and having produced CDs for other country music artists, his fans and followers will be delighted to hear that Brent is currently working on two Gospel CDs of his own – one a cover version of some of his personal favourites, the second one will be a compilation of original songs penned mostly by Brent.

-After years of travelling, Brent’s journey has brought him back to his roots and Nova Scotia where he now makes his home.
+After years of travelling, Brent’s journey has brought him back to his roots and Nova Scotia where he now makes his home for awhile.

 ENCYCLOPEDIA OF MUSIC IN CANADA – Second Edition

-… … early Canadian bluegrass groups and musicians included Vic Mullen’s Birch Mountain Boys (who comprised Angus Walker and, unusual in bluegrass, two black musicians, Harry Cromwell and Brent Williams) … …
+Early Canadian bluegrass groups like The Birch Mountain Boys included Vic Mullen, Angus Walker, and unusual in bluegrass music, two black musicians, Harry Cromwell and Brent Williams)…